-Because they contain information on almost every subject, encyclopedias are often the best place to begin research when you don’t know much about your topic.
-Encyclopedias are excellent for providing the background information previously mentioned.
+Because they contain information on almost every subject, background sources and encyclopedias are often the best place to begin research when you don’t know much about your topic.
+Background sources are excellent for providing the background information previously mentioned.

-While general encyclopedias, such as Encyclopedia Britannica, Encyclopedia Americana, and even Wikipedia, are sometimes logical places to begin research, specialized encyclopedias covering your subject area are usually much more useful and reliable.
+While general encyclopedias are sometimes logical places to begin research, specialized encyclopedias covering your subject area are usually much more useful and reliable.
 A subject-specialized encyclopedia may cover your topic in more depth than a general encyclopedia and has been written by authorities on the specific subject.

 Often a subject may fit into more than one of these areas.
 Abortion, for example, fits into at least three areas—religion, political science, and biology.
 Ask a librarian if you are not sure how to categorize your subject.
-When you have decided which areas to look under, turn to the humanities, social sciences, and sciences sections of this guide for suggested specialized encyclopedias or consult the "Find Reference Sources" page on our website.
-To find other specialized encyclopedias, you can
+When you have decided which areas to look under, turn to the humanities, social sciences, and sciences sections of this guide for suggested specialized background sources or consult the "Find Reference Sources" page on our website.
+To find other specialized background sources or encyclopedias, you can

-For efficient and effective use of encyclopedias, keep in mind the following suggestions:
+For efficient and effective use of background sources, keep in mind the following suggestions: